Q “I’m shy can I wear my swimming costume for my first visit?”

 Q “Can I “cuddle” my partner in your spa?”

-Q “I’m gay can I come in with my partner on a couples evening?”
+Q “I’m gay, can I come in on the Sat and Sun mixed-gender joint entry evening?”

 Q "I`ve got a medical problem, will the facilities affect me?"